-Fix it: You may have heard that bunions require surgery, but it's still not clear how well these procedures work and is thus usually a last resort after you've tried other treatments and methods to relieve your pain, according to the University of Michigan Health.
+You may have heard that bunions require surgery, but it’s still not clear how well these procedures work.
+For this reason, surgery is usually a last resort after you’ve tried other treatments and methods to relieve your pain, according to the University of Michigan Health.

 "Sometimes pressure from a bunion could cause hammertoe, but it's more often caused by wearing shoes that are too narrow or don't fit well," he says.
 "Wearing high heels can aggravate this condition by pushing the toes into the shoe."

-People with hammertoe also often develop calluses due to the bent toe rubbing against the shoe, which can aggravate the pain, he says.
+People with hammertoes also often develop calluses due to the bent toe rubbing against the shoe, which can aggravate the pain, he says.

 7. Morton's Neuroma